 The young child actor Klaus Detlef Sierck was born on 30 March 1925 to Detlef and Lydia Sierck (née Brinken) in Berlin.
 When Klaus was four years old, the Siercks divorced.
 Detlef Sierck then married a second time, to actress Hilde Jary, who was Jewish.
 After the Nazis came to power, Sierck was under some pressure to divorce his non-Aryan wife, which he did not do, but she was given a passport to exit Germany in 1936.
-In 1937, Sierck was given a passport for two months to film the Zarah Leander film La Habanera on the Spanish Canary Islands, had the passport extended for a further six months for a scouting trip to Rome for his next Ufa production, and there met up with his wife in Italy, where on a pretext of his falling seriously ill, he entered hospital in Italy.
-There he fooled Gestapo agents as to his medical condition, and with his wife was able to sneak away for the USA.
+In 1937, Sierck was given a passport for two months to film the Zarah Leander film La Habanera on the Spanish Canary Islands, had the passport extended for a further six months for a scouting trip to Rome for his next Ufa production, and there met up with his wife in Italy, where on a pretext of his falling seriously ill, he entered hospital in Rome.
+There he fooled Gestapo agents as to his medical condition, and with his wife was able to sneak away for Holland and then to the USA.
 There Sierck became Hollywood director Douglas Sirk.
 He died in Switzerland in 1987.

 Young Klaus, almost eight years old when Hitler came to power, was brought up by his mother Lydia, who was a member of the NSDAP, and she encouraged Klaus to join the Hitler Youth and to start a film career as a child actor.